doc4d/docs/docs/code-editor/write-class-method.md

 Bookmarks are managed using the **Bookmarks** submenu of the **Method** menu:

 * **Toggle**: Associates a bookmark with the current line (where the cursor is located) if it does not already have one or removes the existing bookmark if it does.
-This function is also available using the **Toggle Bookmark** command of the editor's context menu or using the **Ctrl+F3** (Windows) or **Command+F3** (Mac OS) keyboard shortcut.
+This function is also available using the **Toggle Bookmark** command of the editor's context menu or using the **Ctrl+F3** (Windows) or **Command+F3** (macOS) keyboard shortcut.
 * **Remove All**: Removes all bookmarks from the foreground window.
 * **Goto Next** / **Goto Previous**: Enables browsing among bookmarks in the window.
 Selecting one of these commands places the cursor on the first character of the line associated with the bookmark concerned.
 You can also use the keyboard shortcuts **F3** (go to next) or **Shift+F3** (go to previous).

 **Note:** You can use bookmarks as markers for lines that contain an item found by a search.
 In this case, 4D automatically adds the bookmarks.
-For more information, refer to [Find and replace in methods](https://doc.4d.com/4Dv19R4/4D/19-R4/Find-and-replace-in-methods.300-5736963.en.html).
+For more information, refer to [Find and replace in methods](./find-and-replace-in-methods).

-## Note about language of commands and constants

-In 4D versions prior to v15, the French version of the program provided a programming language in French, while all the other versions (English, German, etc.) contained a "universal" language, in English.\
-For example, command No. 53 was named **STOCKER ENREGISTREMENT** in French and **SAVE RECORD** in all the other languages.
-Local settings were also used for entering real numbers and dates.

-This has been modified beginning with 4D v15: by default, 4D's Code Editor uses the international "English-US" mode, regardless of the 4D application language or the local system settings and command No. 53 is now named **SAVE RECORD** in the French version of 4D.
-Lists, type-ahead windows, on-line help, etc., display the names of the commands and constants in English.
-For more information about this setting, refer to the [OLD RELATED MANY](https://doc.4d.com/4Dv19R4/4D/19-R4/OLD-RELATED-MANY.301-5739234.en.html) section.

-It still remains possible to restore the previous mode, based on local settings, using the "Use regional system settings" preference (see [Methods Page](https://doc.4d.com/4Dv19R4/4D/19-R4/Methods-Page.300-5736748.en.html)).
-Of course, regardless of the setting used, the principles for writing code described in this section remain the same.